devnulli/EvlWatcher/README.md

 or just donate to you favorite charity.

-## Why is that a fucking Virus according to my virus-scanner?
+## Why is that a Virus according to my virus-scanner?
 Its pretty sure not a virus, when you make sure of the following:
 - only download it from here (github)